DontShaveTheYak/cloud-radar/README.md

 <details>
 <summary>Unit Testing <span style='font-size: .67em'>(Click to expand)</span></summary>

 Using Cloud-Radar starts by importing it into your test file or framework.
-We will use this [Template](./tests/templates/log_bucket/log_bucket.yaml) as an example.
+We will use this [Template](./tests/templates/log_bucket/log_bucket.yaml) for an example shown below.
+More scenario based examples are currently being built up in the [examples/unit](./examples/unit) directory of this project.

 ```python
 from pathlib import Path